nandu26m/Python-Packages/Pandas/README.md

 # Sales Data Analysis Project

-## Overview
-This project analyzes 12 months of sales data from multiple CSV files to extract meaningful business insights.
-The analysis covers sales trends by month, city, hour of the day, product combinations frequently sold together, and product popularity.
-The goal is to uncover actionable insights that can help optimize marketing strategies, inventory management, and overall sales performance.
+This project is a comprehensive data analysis of a retail store's sales performance across multiple U.S. cities over a year.
+It uses **Python (Pandas, Matplotlib)** to clean, process, and explore sales data to answer key business questions.

+---

-## Project Structure
+## Dataset

-- **Data Loading and Merging:** Merging sales data from 12 monthly CSV files into a single DataFrame for analysis.
-- **Data Cleaning:** Handling missing values, filtering invalid rows, and correcting erroneous data entries.
-- **Feature Engineering:** Adding new columns such as `Month`, `Sales`, `City`, and `Hour` for better segmentation.
-- **Analysis Tasks:**
-  1. Identifying the best month for sales and total revenue earned.
-  2. Determining which city generated the highest sales.
-  3. Analyzing peak sales hours to optimize advertisement timing.
-  4. Discovering the most common product pairs sold together.
-  5. Investigating the most sold product and possible reasons behind its popularity.
+Sales data from various months in 2019, stored in individual CSV files under the `Sales_Data` directory.

+---

-## Libraries Used
+## Tools Used

+- Python 3.x
 - pandas
+- matplotlib
 - regex
-- matplotlib
 - collections (Counter)
 - itertools (combinations)

+---

+## Data Cleaning Steps

+1. **Merged all monthly CSVs** into a single DataFrame.
+2. **Dropped NaN rows** and handled bad headers.
+3. Removed rows with invalid data (e.g., incorrect order times).
+4. Added new columns such as `Month`, `Sales` (quantity × price), `City`, and `Hour` extracted from order timestamps.

+---

+## Analysis Performed

+### 1. Best Month for Sales
+Identified total sales by month to determine peak seasonality.

+### 2. Top Performing Cities
+Grouped data by `City` to visualize regions with highest revenue.

+### 3. Best Time to Advertise
+Extracted `Hour` from order time to suggest optimal ad display times.

+### 4. Frequently Sold Together Products
+Used duplicate `Order ID`s and product combinations to find top product bundles.

+### 5. Best Selling Products
+Grouped by `Product` and analyzed quantity and price relationships.

+---

+## Example Visualizations

+- **Bar Chart**: Monthly sales trends
+- **Bar Chart**: Sales by city
+- **Line Chart**: Sales volume by hour of day
+- **Network Graph** (optional): Common product pairings

+---

 ## Key Findings

 - **Best Month for Sales:** [Insert Month], with total sales of $[Insert Amount].
 - **Top Sales City:** San Francisco CA generated the highest sales revenue.
 - **Peak Sales Hours:** Sales peaked between [Insert Hour Range], suggesting optimal advertisement times.
 - **Most Common Product Pairs:** 'iPhone' and 'Lightning Charging Cable' were the most frequently sold together.
 - **Top Selling Product:** [Insert Product Name], likely due to its affordability/popularity/necessity.

+---

 ## How to Run

-1. Mount Google Drive (if using Colab) and set the working directory to the sales data folder.
+1. Place all monthly sales CSV files inside the `Sales_Data` directory.
-2. Run the Python script cells sequentially to load, clean, and analyze the data.
+2. Run the Python script/notebook sequentially to load, clean, and analyze the data.
 3. Visualizations will be generated inline using matplotlib.
-4. Modify paths or filenames as necessary based on your file locations.
+4. Adjust file paths if your directory structure differs.

+---

 ## Future Improvements

 - Enhance data validation to catch more irregularities.
 - Incorporate more granular time-based analysis (e.g., day of week).
 - Use advanced association rule mining (e.g., Apriori algorithm) for product bundling.